 - Apply warm, moist compresses to the eye area twice daily to open blocked glands.
 This will promote the release of natural oils into the tear film and eventually encourage lubrication.

-- Blink often and take breaks in between work that requires sustained vision for long hours.
+- Blink often and take breaks in between work that requires a sustained vision for long hours.

 - Put your humidifier to good use during winter as it helps moisten the air.
 Winters are dryer than summers.